 "It's a great example of an academic-driven student initiative to make environmental changes on campus," Tagkaloglou said.
 The other students who worked on the planning with Tagkaloglou were Morgan Madderom '17, Sean Treacy '17, Madeline Ferber '16 and Jonathan Henry Glazer.

-Working first in class, and then in an independent study course, both taught by Environmental Studies Professor Peter Schwartzman, the students researched vendors, technology, costs, and benefits.
+Working first in class, and then in an independent study course, both taught by Environmental Studies Professor Peter Schwartzman, the students researched other solar installations, vendors, technology, costs, and benefits.

 The location on the Wilson House, a brick bungalow that houses a single classroom, was selected after consultation with Sustainability Director Deborah Steinberg and Facilities Director Scott Maust.